-ISO/IEC 27001, developed by the British Standards Association, is the ultimate international standards in information security management systems (ISMS) and is essential to protect against the ominous prospect of cybercrime and hacking attacks.
+ISO/IEC 27001, developed by the British Standards Association, is the ultimate international standard in information security management systems (ISMS) and is essential to protect against the ominous prospect of cybercrime and hacking attacks.

-ISO 27001 ISMS is the global standard and what every organisation should aspire to.
-Having it sends out a strong message to customers, suppliers and regulators that there is an organisation aligned with the very best practices in protecting critical and private information assets.
+ISO 27001 ISMS is a global standard that every organisation should aspire to.
+Having it sends out a strong message to customers, suppliers, and regulators that there is an organisation aligned with the very best practices in protecting critical and private information assets.

 Incorporate risk documents

-Bear in mind that there is no single recognised method of implementation and the preferred approach is that of continually focusing on improving management system standards.
+Bear in mind that there is no single recognized method of implementation of ISO 27001.
+The preferred approach is that of continually focusing on improving management system standards.

 Organisations are expected to review and improve their management standard, policies, and procedures and ensure that there is in place an effective ISMS as well as demonstrate that requisite security controls have been implemented.
-Using a process driven approach is the one preferred by the ISO 27001 and gives an element of flexibility depending on the scope of the organisation’s framework taking into account various devices such as mobiles and remote workers.
+Using a process-driven approach is the one preferred by the ISO 27001 and gives an element of flexibility depending on the scope of the organisation’s framework taking into account various devices such as mobiles.